Last Chance for Korean Dogs

 The shocking truth did not end there.
 The puppy mill had been systematically terminating mother dogs deemed to have “low commodity values”, and consequently were considered “no longer useful”.
 These dogs met their end through the administration of an overdose of muscle relaxants.

-Copyright © 2024 Last Chance for Korean Dogs - All Rights Reserved.
+Copyright © 2025 Last Chance for Korean Dogs Rescue - All Rights Reserved.